wavemaker/docs/learn/react-native/prefab-as-rn-component.md

    npm install <prefab-name>
    ```
 6. **Import and Use the Prefab**: Add the Prefab to your React Native or Expo application like any other React Native component.

-## Final Thoughts

-WaveMaker’s Prefabs make it incredibly easy to create and reuse React Native components across different projects.
-By following this process, you can save time, maintain consistency, and streamline your development workflow.
-Whether you're building a single app or working on multiple projects, Prefabs are a smart way to scale your development efforts effortlessly.